 Replacing all brake pads and rotors on all four wheels.
 This is comprehensive but expensive.

-Fair pricing range: $700-$1,400 for most mainstream vehicles (Honda, Toyota, Ford, Chevrolet).
-Luxury vehicles (BMW, Mercedes, Audi) can range $1,200-$2,500.
+Fair pricing range: $700–$1,400 for most mainstream vehicles (Honda, Toyota, Ford, Chevrolet).
+Luxury vehicles (BMW, Mercedes, Audi) can range $1,200–$2,500.
+For a broader understanding of what repairs should cost, see our fair pricing guide.

 You might get three quotes for brake pads that range from $280 to $680.
 Why such a huge difference?
 Here are the main factors: